Agriculture in ancient Rome: Grains

 In De re rustica Columella wrote that emmer was more resistant to moisture than wheat.
 According to Columella four types of emmer were cultivated, including one variety that he calls Clusian (named for the town Clusium).
-Cato wrote that if sowing grain in humid or dewy soils was unavoidable, they should be sown alongside turnips, panic grass, millet and rape.
+Cato wrote that if sowing grain in humid or dewy soils was unavoidable, they should be sown alongside turnips, panic grass, millet and rapeseed.

 Despite listing panicum and millet among the legumes Columella says they should be considered grain crops "for in many countries the peasants subsist on food made from them".

 Legumes

 Of legumes, Columella lists some that are preferred for cultivation: lentils, peas, lupinus, beans, cowpeas, and chickpeas (also listing sesame, panicum, cannabis, barley, and millet as legumes).

 He writes the following about lupinus: